 I am a probabilist interested mainly but not only in random trees, discrete or continuous, the stochastic processes revolving around them, and their applications to evolutionary biology:

-I carried out a doctoral thesis under the supervision of Amaury Lambert in LPSM (Sorbonne Université) and in the SMILE group hosted at Collège de France.
+Before that, I carried out a doctoral thesis on new probabilistic models of random structured phylogenies, under the supervision of Amaury Lambert in LPSM (Sorbonne Université) and in the SMILE group hosted at Collège de France.
 The defence took place on December 2, 2019, and the manuscript can be found here.

 Similarly as in (Electron.
 J. Probab.
 23 (2018)) where nested coalescent processes are studied, we generalize the definition of partition-valued homogeneous Markov fragmentation processes to the setting of nested partitions, i.e. pairs of partitions where is finer than .
 As in the classical univariate setting, under exchangeability and branching assumptions, we characterize the jump measure of nested fragmentation processes, in terms of erosion coefficients and dislocation measures.
 Among the possible jumps of a nested fragmentation, three forms of erosion and two forms of dislocation are identified – one being specific to the nested setting and relating to a bivariate paintbox process.